 If you fail to log in to Octoparse due to network restrictions, you can set up a proxy on the login interface.

 - Click the on the top right

-- Click "Test" to check if the connection to the proxy works
+- Click "Test" and see if the connection is good

 - Click "Confirm" to save

-- Open the task which you want to set up proxies for
+- Launch the task which you want to set up proxies for

 - Click on the top left